What Does PS Mean? Main Takeaways:

 I’m sorry we never got to have lunch before I left.
 My flight time was moved unexpectedly, and I had to grab a cab and go.
 I didn’t even have time to make a phone call.
 I hope you’ll forgive me.

 P.S.
-You won the bet fair and square, and I still owe you a margarita!
+You won the bet fair and square, and I still owe you a fancy dinner!

 How to Punctuate PS

-One question that inevitably surrounds the use of PS is how to punctuate it correctly.
-Capitalizing the letters is out of question.
+Capitalizing both letters is the correct way to go.
 However, there’s an on-going debate among grammarians on whether to use periods or not.

-The bottom line is that there isn’t a hard-and-fast rule, and proper usage may vary depending on which style guide you follow.
-The Cambridge Dictionary does suggest that common usage differs depending on your country of origin.
-British English leans toward PS, while American English indicates a preference for P.S.
+The bottom line is that there isn’t a hard-and-fast rule.
+Additionally, proper usage may vary depending on which style guide you follow.

 1. Emphasize a Subject

-A PS allows a writer to reiterate an important point that’s already been addressed in the letter, creating emphasis where it’s most needed.
+A postscript lets you reiterate an important point that’s already been addressed in the letter.
+This helps create emphasis where it’s most needed.

 2. Add Charm to Correspondence

 Postscripts can be used to add a smart, funny, or sweet touch to a letter.
-It can leave the reader with something to savor.
+This use helps leave the reader with something to savor.

 3. Add Information That’s not Relevant to the Main letter